Şeyhmus Erdinç: Early life and education

-Şeyhmus Erdinç was born as the first child of the family in İzmir, Turkey on 14 August 1992 with a deformed left leg, which was later amputated below the knee; he started using a prosthesis.
+Şeyhmus Erdinç was born as the first child of his parents in İzmir, Turkey on 14 August 1992 with a deformed left leg, which was later amputated below the knee; he started using a prosthesis.
 His father, who owned an apparel workshop, was an amateur footballer and took Şeyhmus to the football pitch from the age of one.
 His father died from tuberculosis when Şeyhmus was six years old, leaving him and his sister to be raised by their mother Necah and grandfather.

 Upon finishing high school, he studied at the Vocational School of Physical Education in Gazi University, Ankara.
 After passing the Disabled Public Personnel Selection Exam of the Ministry of National Education in 2018, he was appointed in 2019 as a physical education teacher in Ankara.
 As a teacher, he developed a calm demeanour in order to be a role model for his students, in contrast to his youth, when he was more aggressive.

 Sport career

-Erdinç played football at home with balls he made out of crumpled paper, after his mother refused to buy him a football because she did not want him play the sport.
+Erdinç played football at home with balls he made out of crumpled paper, after his mother refused to buy him a football because she did not want him playing the sport.
 He started performance training in amputee football at the youth level, after convincing his mother to change her mind.
 In 2009, Erdinç met an amputee footballer at the prosthesis repair shop, who invited him to play at Altay SK.
 He learned to move with a crutch, obtained his license, and became an amputee footballer in 2010.
 Later, during a national team preparation camp, he met the head coach of the club Etimesgut BS, who had been amputated in his thirties.
 He invited Erdinç to move to Ankara to join his amputee football team.
 Erdinç agreed and continued his high school study there.